 Physical Education is a fundamental part of any child’s development and we are dedicated to ensuring that pupils at Caterham are given the very best opportunities.
 The department creates a positive and enjoyable environment, where students feel safe and learning is the main priority.
 Pupils take part in a wide range of sports and activities during their PE lessons, Enrichment sessions, and Extra Curricular clubs, all led by a highly qualified, motivated and keen team of PE specialists.
 We approach each learning opportunity in an innovative and creative way to ensure that every pupil is able to make progress and have fun.

 Our curriculum is specifically designed so that pupils are able to achieve high quality and worthwhile qualifications in line with their ability.
-We are very aware that pupils have different needs and so offer GCSE PE, GCSE Dance and BTECs at different levels, Sports Leaders Courses, AS and A2 level courses as well as sports specific qualifications where possible.
+We are very aware that pupils have different needs and so offer GCSE PE, AS and A2 level courses, BTECs at different levels as well as sports specific qualifications where possible.

 “PE develops pupils’ competence and confidence to take part in a range of physical activities that become a central part of their lives, both in and out of school.
 A high-quality PE curriculum enables all pupils to enjoy and succeed in many kinds of physical activity.
 They develop a wide range of skills and the ability to use tactics, strategies and compositional ideas to perform successfully.
 When they are performing, they think about what they are doing, analyse the situation and make decisions.
 They also reflect on their own and others’ performances and find ways to improve them.”
 National Curriculum for PE – QCA

 Our vision is to teach students to enjoy physical activity and to enable them to strive to achieve their potential in sport.